This week on the Pregnancy Exercise Facebook page we had an interesting discussion around contractions vs pushing and which was more challenging.

 I’m definitely Team Pushing.
 Two hours of that and I was exhausted beyond all belief.
 I found it really physically exhausting and I felt like I was doing something wrong but couldn’t quite work out what.
 Plus, I never felt the urge to push which I thought was supposed to take over.
 Then there was that ring of fire when the baby’s head crowned and I was convinced my body was going to split in two (that is my only memory of labor pain and it is seared into my consciousness at a very deep level!).

 Whereas I found contractions were manageable with a TENS machine and (lots) of gas, aside from that last burst at the transition stage before moving to pushing – they were pretty bad but just when I thought I couldn’t handle more they were done.
+But I’m someone who had really hideous period pain when I was younger so the sensation felt similar (sort of!) and I had a pretty short labor so I didn’t have to put up with it for too long.
+I don’t know how anyone goes through days of contractions.

 I found it fascinating reading other mum’s experiences, especially as I’m gearing up to go through the lovely process of labor once more.
 A lot of mums who had a similar labor to me first time around seem to find the opposite second time around – a faster labor with very intense contractions followed up a short, “easy” push.
 So, who knows what I’ll face in a few months’ time.